ZeyuJin/geodetic_inversion/README.md

 9. Strike angle of each patch
 10. Dip angle of each patch
 11. Topography on the top surface of each patch
-12. Strike-slip of each patch
+12. Strike-slip of each patch (default is cm)
-13. Dip-slip of each patch
+13. Dip-slip of each patch (default is cm)